openwdl/wdl/SPEC.md

 #### Stripping Leading Whitespace

-Any text inside of the `command` section, after instantiated, should have all *common trailing whitespace* removed.
+Any text inside of the `command` section, after instantiated, should have all *common leading whitespace* removed.
 In the `task heredoc` example in the previous section, if the user specifies a value of `/path/to/file` as the value for `File in`, then the command should be:

 ```
 python <<CODE